TECHNOBOT-OP/DOMINATORXUSERBOT-1/README.md

 # DOMINATORXBOT
-HERE IS ALL THE PLUGIN OF TECHNOBOT
+HERE IS ALL THE PLUGIN OF DOMINATORBOT

 ## Deploy
 - Click Here :- [main repo](https://github.com/DOMINATOR-XD/DOMINATORXBOT)